GEMS JWST: Transmission spectroscopy of TOI-5205b reveals significant stellar contamination and a metal-poor atmosphere: JWST Data Reduction

 \texttt{Eureka!} Stage 3 performs background subtraction and optimal spectral extraction \citep{horne_optimal_1986} on the Stage 2 outputs, producing a time series of 1D stellar spectra for use in light curve fitting (\autoref{app:spotconfig}).
-We adopted a spectral half-widths of 3 pixels in our final analyses, since we found this half-width minimized scatter in our white light curve fits.
+We adopted a spectral half-width of 3 pixels in our final analyses, since we found this half-width minimized scatter in our white light curve fits.
 Our Stage 3 background region included pixels along the top and bottom of the SUB512 subarray, greater than 7 pixels from the center of the 2D stellar spectrum.
 In our optimal extraction, we created a normalized spatial profile by using the median of all data frames, and we clipped outliers greater than 10-$\sigma$ \citep[step 7 of][]{horne_optimal_1986}.
-We used \texttt{Eureka!} to extract spectra from columns $30-491$ ($\sim0.520-5.579$~\textmu{}m).

-We used \texttt{Eureka!} Stages 4 to generate the spectroscopic light curves by binning the time series of 1D stellar spectra output from Stage 3 along the wavelength axis.
-We generated spectroscopic light curves at the native resolution of NIRSpec PRISM, producing one light curve for each column on the detector.